f

 Restoring a project

-If you wish, you can restore it by going to the All Projects list.
-To restore a project, hit the “All” button next to the “Followed projects” section in the left panel, then hit the “…” icon.
-Select the “Show ended” option.
+Hit the “…” icon next to the “Active projects” list, then choose “View ended projects”.
 Find the project you want to restore and tap on it.
-Now hit the “…” icon next to its name, choose “Manage” and select “Restore”.
+Now hit the “…” icon next to its name on the app’s top panel, choose “Manage” and select “Restore”.
 Confirm your choice.

 Restoring a project